Take Your Training to New Levels.

 But, You Are Not Limited to High Miles and Reps this Summer...Focus on YOUR Weakness is Your Primary Goal.

 Let's break it down: if you're predominantly an endurance athlete, it's time to hit the weights, not increase your running miles.
 Doubling down on your strength and ignoring your weakness is a classic way many get TO the training but fail to get THROUGH the training.
 Focus on enhancing your strength, power, speed, and agility.
 On the other hand, if you're more of a strength/power athlete, the running trails and swimming lanes should become your best friends.
 The goal is to be well-rounded, as special operations demand versatile capabilities.
-You need to be goo at everything as your weaknesses will be exposed immediately during selection - so do not ignore them.
+You need to be good at everything as your weaknesses will be exposed immediately during selection, so do not ignore them.
+Here are some of our Summer Training Programs for ALL levels of fitness:

 But don't stop there.
-The ability to swim proficiently isn't just a physical feat; it symbolizes adaptability to learn new skills and techniques and mental toughness, as swimming can be unnerving to many at first.
-Similarly, rucking – carrying a weighted backpack over long distances – mimics the grueling conditions you'll endure in the with all types of load bearing activities like log PT, boat and equipment carries.
+The ability to swim proficiently isn't just a physical feat; it symbolizes adaptability in learning new skills and techniques, as well as mental toughness, since swimming can be unnerving to many at first.
+Similarly, rucking – carrying a weighted backpack over long distances – mimics the grueling conditions you'll endure in the field with all types of load-bearing activities like log PT, boat, and equipment carries.
 It's a perfect mix of strength and endurance training.
-Add soft sand and hills (or stair stepper) and you have a leg durability / endurance combo that will help you on the long days of running, rucking, swimming with fins, etc.
+Add soft sand and hills (or stair stepper) and you have a leg durability/endurance combo that will help you on the long days of running, rucking, swimming with fins, etc.

 Don't Blow Off Flexibility and Mobility (helps with treading/swimming)

 Why Flexibility and Swimming Are Non-Negotiable for Your Special Ops Training This Summer - Especially if going SEAL, SWCC, EOD/Diver, Air Force Special Warfare, Recon, or MarSOC.
 Flexibility and mobility should not be overlooked.
-Tactical scenarios demand you to move quickly through various terrains and obstacles.
-Incorporate cardio, yoga, static and dynamic stretching sessions to improve your flexibility to help you with being a better swimmer and at treading water.
+Tactical scenarios demand that you move quickly through various terrains and obstacles.
+Incorporate cardio, yoga, static, and dynamic stretching sessions to improve your flexibility to help you be a better swimmer and to help you with treading water.
 You may find a reduction in running injuries as well.

 And if you truly want to build the work capacity required for special ops, consider getting a manual labor job.
 The physical exertion throughout the day will simulate the grueling hours you'll face in training and real missions.
 Balancing a manual labor job with your workout regimen can elevate your stamina and mental resilience to new heights.
 Get prepared with a hard day's work PLUS workouts.